-Given that POWER processor-based systems can have a large number of processor sockets, and many cores per processor, and many threads per core, there are potentially thousands of CPUs available to applications.
-An IBM Power® System E880 server supports up to 16 sockets.
-At 12 cores per processor and 8 hardware threads per core, that works out to 16 x 12 x 8 = 1536 CPUs!
+Given that Power processor-based systems can have a large number of processor sockets, and many cores per processor, and many threads per core, there are potentially thousands of CPUs available to applications.
+An IBM Power E1080 server supports up to 16 sockets.
+At 15 cores per processor and 8 hardware threads per core, that works out to 16 x 15 x 8 = 1920 CPUs!

 While operating systems present memory to the running applications as a unified space, modern large systems have memory organized in a hierarchy, by core, chip, module, socket, node, and chassis/central processor complex (CPC) for example.
 A memory reference from a core may have to reach far away, logically, to be resolved, resulting in much higher latencies.
 Different memory addresses having different latencies is called nonuniform memory access (NUMA).